-The Accounting Officer must advise the Board in writing if an action it is considering is incompatible with the Articles, funding agreement or AFH.
-Similarly, the Accounting Officer must advise the Board in writing if the Board fails to act where required to by the funding agreement or AFH.
-Where the Board is minded to proceed, despite the Accounting Officer's advice, the Accounting Officer must consider the Board's reasons and if the Accounting Officer still considers the action proposed by the Board to be in breach of the Articles, the funding agreement or AFH, the Accounting Officer must notify ESFA's Accounting Officer in writing immediately.
+The Accounting Officer must advise the Board in writing if an action it is considering is incompatible with the Articles, funding agreement or ATH.
+Similarly, the Accounting Officer must advise the Board in writing if the Board fails to act where required to by the funding agreement or ATH.
+Where the Board is minded to proceed, despite the Accounting Officer's advice, the Accounting Officer must consider the Board's reasons and if the Accounting Officer still considers the action proposed by the Board to be in breach of the Articles, the funding agreement or ATH, the Accounting Officer must notify ESFA's Accounting Officer in writing immediately.

-The CEO line manages the TBM and Principals(s) and any instruction from the Board to them (or any other member of staff), or any request from the Audit and Risk Committee, Local Governing Body, Quality of Education and Resources Committees must be made through the CEO to ensure effective and efficient management.
+The CEO line manages the TBM and Principal(s) and any instruction from the Board to them (or any other member of staff), or any request from the Audit and Risk Committee, Nominations Committee or Local Governing Body must be made through the CEO to ensure effective and efficient management.

 In emergency the CEO is authorised to take action to ensure the safety of staff and pupils, including school closures.
 Where possible this will be taken in consultation with the relevant Principal and Chair of the LGB.
-Where possible, decisions relating to the welfare of the whole Trust will be taken in consultation with the Chairman of the Trust Board.
+Where possible, decisions relating to the welfare of the whole Trust will be taken in consultation with the Chair of the Trust Board.

-When the CEO is planning to leave the trust (for example retirement or resignation), the Trust Board should approach their Regional Schools Commissioner (RSC) in advance to discuss the Trust's structure and options, including plans for recruitment.
+When the CEO is planning to leave the trust (for example retirement or resignation), the Trust Board must approach their DfE Regional Director in advance to discuss the Trust's structure and options, including plans for recruitment.

-15. Delegation to the Trust Business Manager (TBM)
+Delegation to the Trust Business Manager (TBM)

-The Trust Business Manager is the Chief Financial Officer (CFO) of the Trust and is an employee .
+The Trust Business Manager is the Chief Financial Officer (CFO) of the Trust and is an employee.
 The TBM has responsibility for the Trust's detailed financial procedures.
 The TBM is a member of the senior leadership team of each school and has both a technical and leadership role.
 The TBM must be appropriately qualified and/or experienced and have a business or accountancy qualification, hold membership of a relevant professional body and undertake relevant ongoing training.